 Irish charities may be established by natural or legal persons, both domestic and foreign.
 Therefore, it is possible that an Irish NGO may be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

 Ireland has traditionally welcomed UK NGOs that have opted to establish branches within the jurisdiction.
-There are very many such NGOs, particularly in the area of health and social care service provision.
+There are many such NGOs, particularly in the area of health and social care service provision.
 As a nation sharing a land boundary with an adjoining UK jurisdiction, Ireland has become accustomed to dealing with practical issues relating to cross-border NGO activity, such as fundraising.
-Further, as a full member of the European Union, Ireland is obliged to facilitate the freedom of movement of NGOs within member States.
+Furthermore, as a full member of the European Union, Ireland is obliged to facilitate the freedom of movement of NGOs and their capital between member States, a fact reflected in s.39 of the Charities Act 2009, which facilitates the registration of charities established in other European Economic Area or EEA jurisdictions.

 VI.
 Tax Laws